Authentic Italian Pesto: The Evolving World of Pesto

 Being a third-generation Sicilian American, pesto sauces were not common in my family.
-Sure my grandmother had all the ingredients: Fresh basil from the garden, good extra virgin olive oil, Parmigiano-Reggiano and pine nuts (a Sicilian favorite) from the groceria.
+Sure my grandmother had all the ingredients: fresh basil from the garden, good extra virgin olive oil, Parmigiano-Reggiano and pine nuts (a Sicilian favorite) from the local deli shop.
 But it just wasn't in the family tradition.
 Curious, I tried it in local restaurants and it was good, but I still did not understand why people raved about this "raw" sauce.
 However during my first trip to Italy I tried it and ever since I've been a huge pesto fan and brought my knowledge of it back home.

 Traditional or "Green" Pesto